-We engineers are under stress during scale-up (as our families at home might attest), yet it’s important to take the time to think about all of the process issues before moving to the next stage.
+We engineers are under stress during the scaling up process (as our families at home might attest), yet it’s important to take the time to think about all of the process issues before moving to the next stage.
 Give your team time to reflect (as Holmes and Watson often did) to insure the premises are sound (process definition, requirements, and testing objectives), you’ve understood the critical process parameters, and to end up with the optimum process filtration solution.

 In the newsletter, we also share David Edward’s CEP article about the stage-gate method in bioenergy as he explains differences between traditional chemical process and bioenergy project scale-ups.
 After all, another good habit of a process engineer is to be well-informed.